alkampfergit/personal-blog/codewrecks/content/post/old/2009/11/data-driven-test-of-a-stored-procedure-in-database-edition.md

 I'm telling that I want to create a new data source to data drive my stored procedure test, this data source will be called SqlClientDataSource, it uses the SqlClientConn connection string, it will use the TestDataSet1 table and the access method is sequential, it means that it will run the test for each row in the table.

-Now the fun part begins, because you will need to instruct the test to use this data, so you will need to â€œRight clickâ€ the database test and choose â€œView Codeâ€.
+Now the fun part begins, because you will need to instruct the test to use this data, so you will need to *Right click* the database test and choose *View Code*.
 For those not used to database testing, a database test is composed by a simple C# or VB *wrapper* test that permits you to use a designer, but in the background there is the usual test structure.
 The first step is to choose the data source

 {{< highlight CSharp "linenos=table,linenostart=1" >}}
 [DataSource("SqlClientDataSource")]